Today's Moment

 When people used the "International Style" label for the house, Walter Gropius insisted his new home was distinctly New England: "I made it a point," he said, to fuse "the regional spirit with a contemporary approach to design [to produce] a house that I would never have built in Europe with its entirely different climatic, technical, and psychological background."

 The family moved into the house in September 1938, as it happened the same week a catastrophic hurricane struck New England.
 People had begun coming to see the house even before it was finished, and once the family moved in, there was a steady stream of visitors.
 Many came simply to experience this American expression of the Modern Movement.
-Others, like the Stravinskies, were old friends of Walter and Ise -- artists, architects, musicians, and scholars who shared a deep bond with the couple, including roots in a Europe now gone mad.
+Others, like Igor and Vera Stravinsky, were old friends of Walter and Ise — artists, architects, musicians, and scholars who shared a deep bond with the couple, including roots in a Europe now gone mad.

 Walter Gropius lived in the house from 1938 until his death in 1969.
-Fifteen years later, Ise Gropius bequeathed the house to Historic New England "to continue the tradition of teaching the principles of the Bauhaus Movement."
+Fifteen years later, Ise Gropius bequeathed the house to the Society for the Preservation of New England Antiquities, now Historic New England, "to continue the tradition of teaching the principles of the Bauhaus Movement."
 Thousands of people from all over the world visit every year.

 Sources